When you think of instant messaging apps, one name will pop into your head before all others: WhatsApp.

 Yes, we know it’s annoying to see a pig’s nose and a dog’s ears pinned onto so many photos these days, but some people seem to love it.

 If adding stickers to photos floats your boat, Telegram excels.
 It offers a fun photo editing feature that’s similar to Snapchat.
+And you can even make your own Telegram stickers.

 8. Hide Telegram Media